DataBiosphere/azul/indexer/README.md

    chalice deploy --no-autogen-policy
    ```
    **Note:** If you are deploying an AWS API Gateway stage other than the default (dev)
-add the `--stage <stage name>` option.
+add the `--stage <stage name> --api-gateway-stage <stage name>` options.
 Since we have created a policy in AWS we do not want chalice to automatically create a policy for us.

 ### 6. Registering a Subscription for Notification with the DSS